Salicylic Acid For Acne: How To Use And Side Effects

 Image: Shutterstock

 Salicylic acid is a type of beta hydroxy acid (BHA) that is often used for topical application.
 There are two types of hydroxy acids alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 AHAs have exfoliating properties that keep your skin smooth and even out your skin tone.
 BHAs work in similar ways as AHAs, but they also function as antibacterial agents by penetrating deep into your skin and unclogging the pores.
-And that is why salicylic acid can easily calm down irritated and stressed skin.
+Therefore, when considering AHAs vs. BHAs, it is important to note that salicylic acid (BHA) can easily calm irritated and stressed skin.

 It is often misunderstood as a keratolytic agent or a peeling agent.
 However, salicylic acid is a desmolytic agent, i.e., it disrupts the cellular junction, breaking the cohesion of skin cells, helping the skin exfoliate itself (1).
 In the next section, we have explained the process in detail.